onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 ```

 * Represents how inconsistent the implied arrow of time is with expectations from generic microstates.
-* `DeltaS_arrow(m)` is small when the macrostate allows a clear time direction with entropy rising toward the future and low entropy past.
+* `DeltaS_arrow(m)` is small when the macrostate allows a clear time direction with entropy rising toward the future from a lower level in the past.
 * `DeltaS_arrow(m)` is large when there is no coherent arrow or when arrows differ in different regions.

 We also define a simple invariant that summarizes low entropy initial conditions.